 My year-end blog post is all about a recent revelation I had about my life, and what I’ve learned about the pitfalls that await when following your dreams.

+The River: A tale of grief and healing in India.
 How Ganga, the holy mother river of India, helped me recover from the irreconcilable loss of my mother.

 In 2013, I became aware that I was at a new stage in The Hero’s Journey: I was Returning from several years of travel adventure.
 Here’s what I learned.